Showing posts with label Arts and Cultural Heritage. Show all posts

 That was a memorable talk with full attention and the desire to learn from the student leaders.
 If I had more time, I could have given another speech to some faculty and staff members.

-But a day visit to Silliman University is only complete with a campus tour.
-The different departments, historical and iconic buildings, chapel, open grounds, and library are from the entrance to the exit gates.
-The campus is truly an ideal and conducive place for higher learning.
+However, a day visit to Silliman University is not just a visit; it's an experience.
+The campus tour, with its diverse departments, historical and iconic buildings, chapel, open grounds, and library, is a testament to the university's commitment to providing an ideal and conducive place for higher learning.

 At the Silliman University Library